 - B3's resources dedicated to the clearinghouses is established and periodically reviewed by the Board of Directors on the basis of the Risk and Financial Committee's analysis and recommendations, and must comply with B3's Financial Investment Policy, consisting therefore of Brazilian government bonds and funds that invest only in such bonds, with immediate liquidity; - The limit for acceptance of illiquid collateral in the B3 Clearinghouse is a function of the available liquidity resources (a control that is unnecessary in the B3 Foreign Exchange Clearinghouse which accepts only collateral in local currency, USD, and highly liquid Brazilian government bonds); - By controlling their trading limits, the B3 Foreign Exchange Clearinghouse does not allow participants to hold positions exceeding the total amount of liquidity resources provided under agreements to buy and sell USD.
-In the event of a limit violation, collateral is required from the participant, preferably in the currency in which it is the debtor (USD, in the case of a selling position, and BRL, in the case of a buying position); - The adequacy of the amount of liquid resources available to each of the clearinghouses is monitored daily by Risk Management Department through liquidity backtesting reports showing whether these resources would be sufficient in the event of simultaneous default by clearing members; and - Collateral posted by participants consists mostly of (more than 74%) highly liquid Brazilian government bonds, and margin requirements are calculated at the customer level using methodologies based on stress testing and with a confidence level of at least 99.5% for commodities and 99.96% for other risk factors.
+In the event of a limit violation, collateral is required from the participant, preferably in the currency in which it is the debtor (USD, in the case of a selling position, and BRL, in the case of a buying position); - The adequacy of the amount of liquid resources available to each of the clearinghouses is monitored daily by Risk Management Department through liquidity backtesting reports showing whether these resources would be sufficient in the event of simultaneous default by clearing members; and - Collateral posted by participants consists mostly of (more than 82% of the total in the case of B3 Clearinghouse, and 100% in the case of B3 Foreign Exchange Clearinghouse, in 09/29/2023) highly liquid Brazilian government bonds, and margin requirements are calculated at the customer level using methodologies based on stress testing and with a confidence level of at least 99.5% for commodities and 99.96% for other risk factors.

-Given the controls implemented by B3, including the allocation and sizing of its resources dedicated to the clearinghouses, and in accordance with the independent assessment performed by the Governance and Integrated Management Department, the stress tests show that there is no liquidity deficit.
+Given the controls implemented by B3, including the allocation and sizing of its resources dedicated to the clearinghouses, and in accordance with the independent assessment performed by the Governance, Integrated Management and Cyber Security Executive Department, the stress tests show that there is no liquidity deficit.